garzadebra8/ArtBusiness/README.md

-Hello, this project is going to be of my sisters art business.
-Her business is called The Artistic Ninja.
+Hello, this website is for an art business.
+This is a small business based in San Antonio,Tx.
+It is actually my sister's buisness called The Artistic Ninja.
 I hope ya'll enjoy!